 The man who led the privately funded project to sequence the human genome, is someone who likes to mix business with pleasure.
 And for a geneticist whose passion is sailing, there can be few more satisfying ways of doing so than sampling genes in the Sargasso sea, near Bermuda.
-When Dr Venter ran his samples through his newly developed method for sequencing the DNA of an entire environment, some 1.2m new genes turned up from an estimated 1,800 species of microbeclip_image001 previously unknown to science.
+When Dr Venter ran his samples through his newly developed method for sequencing the DNA of an entire environment, some 1.2m new genes turned up from an estimated 1,800 species of microbe previously unknown to science.

-chemicals Such newly discovered genes are the raw material for the infant, but rapidly developing field that makes useful chemicals via genetically modified organisms.
+Such newly discovered genes are the raw material for the infant, but rapidly developing field that makes useful chemicals via genetically modified organisms.
 It is part of what is known as industrial biotechnology, where cells from animals, plants and bacteria are used to generate industrially useful products.

 Finding a gene, though, is only the first step towards a product of commercial interest.
 According to Philippe Soucaille, chief scientific officer of a company called Metabolic Explorer, based in France, his firm is working with a database of all the biochemical pathways it can get its hands on and a computer model of the metabolism of a bacterium called Escherichia coli.